-Ocean Hill Collegiate did not achieve their Science goals for the 2020-2021 school year.
-We are still making progress towards our goals and will continue with our action plan as we return to a full in-person schedule this year.
+Leadership Prep Canarsie did achieve their Science goals for the 2020-2021 school year.
+We are continuing to making progress towards our goals and will continue with our action plan as we return to a full in-person schedule this year.